forrestdavis/LanguageIllusions/README.md

-# LanguageIllusions
+# Language Illusions
-Repository for CoNLL 2023 Paper
+Repository for "Can Language Models Be Tricked by Language Illusions?
+Easier with Syntax, Harder with Semantics" by Yuhan Zhang, Ted Gibson, and Forrest Davis to appear in CoNLL 2023